Last updated on March 9th, 2022

-An absolute must visit, some would say the Jardin du Luxembourg is even prettier than the Tuileries Garden (I am among those).
-The Luxembourg Garden is really a world of its own, right in the heart of Paris.
-Every day, thousands pass through the park, dotted with beautiful classical sculptures, lots of randomly distributed metal chairs, one fine museum, beehives and quite a few more attractions that can keep you here for a good few hours!
+An absolute must-visit, some would say the Jardin du Luxembourg is even prettier than the Tuileries Garden (I am among those).
+The Luxembourg Garden is a world of its own, right in the heart of Paris.
+Every day, thousands pass through the park, dotted with beautiful classical sculptures, lots of randomly distributed metal chairs, one fine museum, beehives, and quite a few more attractions that can keep you here for a good few hours!

 At the heart of the garden is the famous pond overlooking a former palace.
 The pond is a popular spot for children, trying their luck with toy sailboats and for folks chilling on those metal chairs.
 The area just south of the pond is home to rows of finely chopped trees shading the only grassy lawn in the park that you can sit on.
 It’s the absolute perfect place for a weekend picnic or just catching some sun with the rest of Paris!
 Head over to the western edges of the garden to get away from it all – but don’t forget to take a book with you.

 As you can see, every part of Paris has its own green spaces.
 Small or large, Paris is a city that treats its residents and visitors with plenty of nice spots to relax.
 So there’s very little doubt that you’ll always be just a few minutes away from some of the best parks in Paris.
 All that’s left to do is grab a chair, bring a picnic lunch and just enjoy la joie de vivres!